iosamuel/souch/README.md

 		passwd: 'passwd' // optional
 	});

-	* the second argument to CouchDB constructor is totally optional, in the case that is not passed the default values are used to comunicate with CouchDB
+	* the second argument to CouchDB constructor is totally optional, in the case that it's not passed, the default values are used to comunicate with CouchDB
 	* host -> can be passed if you have CouchDB in another host than localhost
 	* port -> can be passed if you have CouchDB in another port than the default (5984)
-	* user and passwd can be passed if you have security in your database with some user.
+	* user and passwd can be passed if you have security credentials in your database.
 		.
-If these are omited, any security is not passed to CouchDB, so the database have to be free
+If these are omited, security is not passed to CouchDB, so the database has to be without credentials

 ## Souch API

-The Souch API count with four method principaly, each one correspond with the four principal HTTP VERBS: GET, POST, PUT and DELETE.
+The Souch API has four principally methods, each one corresponds with the four principal HTTP VERBS: GET, POST, PUT and DELETE.
 The Souch API enfatizes the use of a field 'type' in all our docs per database, so when you want to use docs with Souch you have to pass the 'type' field value in the construct or alternatively you can pass an object with the field name and value to identify a group of docs.

 Example of CouchDB docs in your DB: